 February 2017: The Municipal Building Working Group was established to inform discussions about the future use of the facility.
 This comprised members of the arts community, iwi and others closely involved with the facility, some over many years.

-July 2018: Based on these in-depth discussions architects Matthews & Matthews Ltd, together with Dena Aroha Bach, presented draft concept designs for the Municipal Building to Council.
+July 2018: Based on those in-depth discussions architects Matthews & Matthews Ltd, together with Dena Aroha Bach, presented draft concept designs for the Municipal Building to Council.

 September 2018: Concept designs were presented to the community at a public meeting held at the Hastings City Art Gallery and published in the HB Today.
 The public was invited to add their voice to the conversation through a feedback form on the Hawke’s Bay Opera House website.

-December 2018: Further community engagement through a ‘pop-up’ booth in the Hastings CBD enabled further conversations with business associations, community and performing arts groups, developers, working group members and the public.
+December 2018: Further community engagement through a ‘pop-up’ booth in the Hastings central city enabled further conversations with business associations, community and performing arts groups, developers, working group members and the public.

-Feedback gathered from community engagement indicates a desire for a logical and fitting focus to be identified for the Municipal Building reflective of its history, and as a companion to the Opera House Theatre and the former Plaza space.
+Feedback gathered from community engagement indicated a desire for a logical and fitting focus to be identified for the Municipal Building reflective of its history.
+It also needed to function as a companion to the Opera House Theatre and the former Plaza space.

 Based on this community feedback, the following aspirations were established: